Coronavirus (COVID-19) Update

 Here are some reliable news options:

-All New Jersey schools are suspended until further notice.
-Students are expected to engage in learning through “Learning at Home Plans.”
+All New Jersey schools are closed through the rest of the school year.
+Students are expected to engage in learning online at home.
 Please check the Newark Public Schools website for updates here: https://www.nps.k12.nj.us/.

 NJTV has free online resources for children grades 3-6, daily from 9am-1pm.
 Click here to learn more.

-Breakfast and Lunch is available for all Newark Public School students at designated schools from Monday to Friday between the hours of 9:30am-11:30am.
+Breakfast and Lunch is available for all Newark Public School students at designated schools on Mondays and Thursdays between the hours of 9:30am-11:30am.